kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 displayCartsAndBoats = true

 [Brightness]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
 ; Changes how bright it looks at night.
-A value between 5 and 10 will result in nearly double in ; brightness at night. nightBrightnessMultiplier = 0
+A value between 5 and 10 will result in nearly double the ; brightness at night. nightBrightnessMultiplier = 0

 [Camera]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
 ; The maximum zoom distance to your character in-game.
-; Default is 6
-cameraMaximumZoomDistance = 6
+Default is 6. cameraMaximumZoomDistance = 6
 ; The maximum zoom distance to your character when in a boat.
-; Default is 6
-cameraBoatMaximumZoomDistance = 6
+Default is 6. cameraBoatMaximumZoomDistance = 6
 ; The in-game camera FOV.
-; Default is 65
-cameraFOV = 65
+Default is 65. cameraFOV = 65

 [GameClock]
+; Section enabled: true|false
-; Change false to true to enable this section. enabled = false
+enabled = false
 ; Change time formatting from 24hr to AM-PM. useAMPM = false